cjheath/stm32f3-discovery-usb-example/README.md

 ##Loading the image on the board

-If you have OpenOCD installed 'make program' can be used to flash the .bin file to the board.
+If you have OpenOCD (at least v0.6.1) installed 'make program' can be used to flash the .bin file to the board.
 OpenOCD must be installed with stlink enabled.
 Clone [the git repository](http://openocd.git.sourceforge.net/git/gitweb.cgi?p=openocd/openocd;a=summary) and use these commands to compile/install it:

     ./bootstrap
     ./configure --prefix=/usr --enable-maintainer-mode --enable-stlink